Let me offer you twenty-one reasons.

 18. The violin is sometimes used – both for melodic and rhythmic effects.

-19. Members of the Band have (in a small way so far) composed tunes for their group to play (e.g. Salamanca Blues, Owl Call Blues - a hauntingly beautiful song, Broken-Hearted Blues, Pyramid Strut - a potential classic of Mortonesque structure and complexity, and Six Feet Down).
+19. Members of the Band have (in a small way so far) composed tunes for their group to play (e.g. Salamanca Blues, Owl Call Blues - a hauntingly beautiful song, Broken-Hearted Blues, Thoughts, the authentically-1920s-sounding Nigel's Dream, Pyramid Strut - a potential classic of Mortonesque structure and complexity, Six Feet Down, the lovely Blue Chime Stomp and the craftily-composed Tangled Blues - with a highly unusual 18-bar theme).
 These pieces are fully up to the quality of the material from the 1920s that they love so much.

 20. The Band is very skilful with 'breaks' – the element Jelly Roll Morton considered so important in jazz.
 If you don't know what I mean, I am referring to those phrases (typically two bars) where the whole band stops suddenly, except for one instrument – the clarinet, for example – leaving that player to invent a decorative musical phrase to fill the gap before the band picks up again.
 Tuba Skinny is particularly good at breaks: there never seems to be any doubt about which player will play the break, and all the players cut off together.
 (So many other bands fail in this matter.
 It is particularly irritating when – for example – a drummer plays right through a clarinetist's break.)